 Trim short ends of bread slice.
 Spread goat cheese over half of bread slice; layer with mashed strawberries, turkey and spinach leaves.

-Starting with the short side of the bread, carefully roll up bread and press firmly roll up firmly with hands.
+Starting with the short side of the bread, carefully roll up bread and press firmly firmly with hands.